 The Neurochemistry of Baroques

 As addressed several times in-game, a Baroque is a distorted view of the world - a delusion - that helps a person cope with the hardships of life.
-For example, the Box Thing's only reason to continue living is the idea that his daughter lives on inside his box and will one day be returned to life - something he knows deep down is false.
+For example, the Box Thing's only reason to continue living is the fantasy that his daughter lives on within his box and will one day be returned to life - something he knows deep down is false.
+These powerful delusions grant those who hold them a reason to go on living within the harsh, apocalyptic world of “Baroque”.
+But the comfort these Baroques offer is not without a cost, for those who survive through such fantasies become utterly withdrawn, sinking completely into a delusional world of their own making.